 The flu epidemic may be a concern with flyers spreading germs whilst travelling over the holidays.
 How to enjoy travelling without catching the flu?
 Here are a few tips that can help you enjoy safe travel and prevent flu germs from spread.

 It is best to avoid travelling when you are sick to fly.
 This will ensure that the illness (like the flu) is not spread, and apart from which a little bit of rest can help.

 Get the flu shots at least two weeks before you fly from the Centres for Disease Control, and eat healthily and get a good night’s sleep.

 3. Stay away from germ hot spots

-The aisle seats, the tray tables, and the seat-back pockets, all are areas which are ‘high-touch’ areas.
+The aisle seats, the tray tables, and the seat-back pockets all are ‘high-risk’ areas.
 And, the flu virus can live on hard surfaces for around 24 hours.
 It is best to stay away from such germ hot spots.
 Also, carry alcohol-based wipes to clean the tray table before use.
-Try and clean hands whenever possible.
+Try and wash your hands whenever possible.